Daily COVID-19 update for San Angelo and Tom Green County from the Health Department

 SAN ANGELO, Texas – The Health Department is continuing to provide updated information regarding COVID-19 tests in San Angelo and Tom Green county.

 As of 2:00 p.m.
-April 15, 2020, there is one new COVID-19 case to report.
-The confirmed case is a female in her 20’s classified as community spread.
+April 16, 2020, there is 1 new confirmed case of COVID-19.
+The patient is a female in her teens.
+This case is being classified as community spread.

 The total number of patients released from hospitalization is still at 11.
 Below is a statement from health officials about the protocol for release.